Fabrizio-Caruso/CROSS-LIB/README.md

 Built binaries are preserved.

 Example:
-- `xl reset foo` -> It deletes the same files as `xl reset` and also deletes specific temporary files found inside `foo` folder.
+- `xl reset foo` -> It deletes generated graphics assets and temporary files for `foo`.

 -------------------------------------------
 ## CLEANING TEMPORARY FILES AND BINARIES